ghanalytics/ghanalytics10/README.md

 - 👋 Hi, I’m @ghazzolino
-- 👀 I’m interested in data analysis and visualization
+- 👀 I’m interested in Data analysis, Business Intelligence and Data Science
 - 🌱 I’m currently learning Panda(Python) and Anaconda(Python), both for data analytics

+PS: I have some experience in Web design/Front-End development

 <!---